Mblakey/wiswesser/README.md

 # The Wiswesser Line Notation (WLN) Project

-Wiswesser Line Notation Parser, covert WLN to smiles, inchi, mol files and other chemical line notation (CLN) formats.
-This uses the OpenBabel chemical library, with the hope the code will be merged in.
+* WLN Parser               - covert WLN to smiles, inchi, mol files and other chemical line notation (CLN) formats.
+This uses the OpenBabel chemical library, with the hope the code will be merged in.  <br>

-To extract WLN from documents, Finite State Machine (FSM) parser is built from the WLN rules, this machine uses greedy matching to return matched WLN sequences from documents.
+* WLN FSM                  - extract chemical terms from documents, this machine uses greedy matching to return matched WLN sequences from documents.  <br>
+* WLN Compresser      - compress WLN strings using markov decision processes. <br>
+* WLN Generator         - reinforcement learning approach for fast generation of target molecule descriptors. <br>

 This is Linux and MacOS software only. <br>